 India is home to over 1.3 billion people.
 With the rising population, there has been a substantial rise in the number of cancer cases.
 Cancer of the oral cavity, breast, uterus and lung cancers are the most common types of cancers that Indian men and women suffer from.
 Lung cancer treatment in India is based on stage wise diagnosis.
 While most cancers show some early signs, cancers like those of the lungs show little or no early symptoms in the early stages.

 It is rather surprising to learn that a large majority of the Indian population who suffers from lung cancer are actually non-smokers as compared to the West where a majority of lung cancer cases occur in smokers.
 Also, lung cancer usually affects older people who are over the age of 40-45 years.
+It is imperative for patients to speak to a Lung Cancer Expert as decision can be life changing in many cases.

 Lung cancer is primarily of two types:-